Tchernobill/Confluence/Dev/Ideas.md

 ---

 Include discreet foreshadowing details, like in mid arc 4, someone looking to pay with 300 used industrial gaw cylinders (used in operation StoneB0ne)

+---

+Like you mentionned, I have a no killing rule, I strongly believe in redemption.
+And you are someone exceptional Dr., so, for you, I'll make an exception.
+As he pronounce the work exception, the tip of the blade went the heart and ruptured it.

+---